Frequently Asked Questions

 1. How is Be Mobile Neurology different from a traditional, office-based neurology practice?

 Be Mobile Neurology is a mobile practice, which means that Neurologist Dr. Deborah Boland will visit you at your place of residence.
-Your first consultation is 1.5 hours and the average follow-up visit with Dr. Boland is 45 minutes, significantly more time than you’d receive in a traditional office.
-We believe that a comfortable setting can help improve the management of specific neurologic needs and concerns, and we are committed to bringing compassionate, quality treatment to patients throughout the Tampa Bay region.
+An average visit is 45 minutes, significantly more time than you’d receive in a traditional office.
+We believe that a comfortable setting can help improve management of specific neurologic needs and concerns, and we are committed to bringing compassionate, quality treatment to patients throughout the Tampa Bay region.

-As an innovative response to traditional medicine, Be Mobile Neurology utilizes a direct pay care model, allowing unparalleled access to the physician through calls, texts, emails, video conferencing, and in-home, in-person visits for a flat, affordable monthly membership fee.
+As an innovative response to traditional medicine, Be Mobile Neurology utilizes the Direct Pay Care (DPC) model, allowing unparalleled access to the physician through calls, texts, emails, video conferencing, and in-home, in-person visits for a flat, affordable monthly membership fee.
 There is no third party billing.
 Because claims are not sent to insurance companies, there is less administrative burden on the physician, which allows for more time treating patients.
+Click here to read more about the benefits of the DPC model for patients.

 3. Does Be Mobile Neurology offer telemedicine?